 27. Eslava Space

 In the vicinity of the Alameda there is a corner whose flavors continue to conquer all appetites.
-Its fame precedes it: it is one of the best rated restaurants in Seville on the Internet, and no wonder: its tapas are crazy.
+The fame precedes it: it is one of the best rated restaurants in Seville on the Internet and it is not for less: its tapas are crazy.

 Although there are many reasons to drop by this classic, in the first links we place its egg in boletus sponge cake or the Bécquer cigar.